API Reference

 Saving to Google Cloud Storage

 You can tell the Tinify API to save compressed images directly to Google Cloud Storage.
 If you use GCS to host your images this saves you the hassle of downloading images to your server and uploading them to GCS yourself.
+Each upload will be counted as an additional compression.

 Before you can store an image in GCS you will need to generate an access token with a service account.